Small Flock Biosecurity for Prevention of Avian Influenza

 What is Biosecurity?

-Biosecurity is a practice utilized to limit the spread of disease causing organisms.
+Biosecurity is a practice utilized to limit the spread of disease-causing organisms.
 In this case, biosecurity means doing everything possible in an operation to prevent disease from entering a poultry flock.
-Biosecurity, teamed with proper vaccination, disinfection and sanitation, helps operations prevent infection of disease causing pathogens.
-By practicing good bird management and adhering to proper biosecurity guidelines, producers can reduce the chances of an infectious disease being passed into poultry flocks by people, other birds, mammals, equipment or vehicles.
-Highly pathogenic diseases can strike very quickly and without warning, causing major economic losses.
+Biosecurity, teamed with proper vaccination (when applicable), disinfection, and sanitation, helps operations prevent infection of disease-causing pathogens.
+By practicing good bird management and adhering to proper biosecurity guidelines, producers can reduce the chances of an infectious disease being passed into poultry flocks by people, other birds, mammals, equipment, or vehicles.
+Highly pathogenic diseases can strike very quickly, without warning, causing major economic losses.
 As a bird owner and a U.S. poultry producer, it is important to be alert of a disease threat.

 What is a Disease?

-According to the USDA Biosecurity Guide for Poultry Owners, disease is an abnormal condition that is the result of infection, genetic defect or environmental stress.
-Disease affects the normal functioning of a living organism, which leads to reduced production or performance of the animal.
-In poultry, there are four main classes of infectious disease-causing agents: bacteria, viruses, fungi and parasites.
-Viruses are the cause of the current HPAI outbreak and can be spread a variety of ways in the environment: directly, indirectly or by vectors.
-Direct contact with sick or infected birds, manure, litter, debris, feathers or bodily fluids can be the cause of virus transmission.
-Transmission also occurs through indirect contact with materials that have been contaminated with the virus (shoes, clothing, hands and vehicles), then carried to healthy birds.
-Live vectors such as wild animals, rodents and insects can also be major transmitters of the virus.
+According to the USDA Biosecurity Guide for Poultry Owners, disease is an abnormal condition that is the result of infection, genetic defect, or environmental stress.
+Disease affects the normal functioning of a living organism which leads to reduced production or performance of the animal.
+In poultry, there are four main classes of infectious disease-causing agents: bacteria, viruses, fungi, and parasites.
+Viruses are the cause of the current HPAI outbreak and can be spread a variety of ways in the environment: directly, indirectly, or by vectors.
+Direct contact with sick or infected birds, manure, litter, debris, feathers, or bodily fluids can be the cause of virus transmission.
+Transmission also occurs through indirect contact with materials that themselves have been contaminated with the virus (shoes, clothing, hands, and vehicles) and then carried to healthy birds.
+Live vectors such as wild animals, rodents, and insects can also be major transmitters of the virus.

 Avian Influenza in the United States

 Avian influenza is a disease caused by infection with avian (bird) influenza (flu) Type A viruses.
-These viruses occur naturally in wild migratory birds (such as ducks, swans and geese) and can infect domestic poultry (such as chicken, ducks, quail, pheasants, guinea fowl and turkeys).
+These viruses occur naturally in wild migratory birds (such as ducks, swans, and geese) and can infect domestic poultry (such as chicken, ducks, quail, pheasants, guinea fowl and turkeys).
 Avian influenza viruses are categorized into two strains based on the ability of the virus to cause disease in poultry.
 These groups are low-pathogenic avian influenza (LPAI) and HPAI.
 Several different strains of LPAI can be found in wild birds across the U.S. Birds with “low path” forms of the virus typically show no signs of infection.
-However, LPAI viruses have the potential to mutate into HPAI, which is why they are monitored closely by the USDA.
-The HPAI viruses recently detected in the U.S. resulted from comingling of migratory waterfowl between northeast Asia and Alaska, which allowed for genetic re-assortment of Asian HPAI strains and North American LPAI strains.
-These new mixed origin viruses were then rapidly spread south along North American migration flyways.
+However, LPAI viruses have the potential to mutate into HPAI which is why they are monitored closely by the USDA.
+Migratory birds from all over the world interact during migration which naturally allows for disease spread and increased likelihood of the development of HPAI.

 In domestic poultry, HPAI is very contagious and causes serious illness and death.
-Once established, it can spread rapidly killing 95 percent to 100 percent of an infected flock.
-Possible signs of HPAI include decreased energy and appetite, decreased egg production, abnormal egg shape, respiratory distress, diarrhea and swelling or purple discoloration of the head, eyelids, comb, wattles and legs.
-Much of the U.S. outbreak has been focused in the commercial egg and turkey industry; however, HPAI has also been detected in backyard flocks.
-To prevent further spread of the disease, some states have taken precautions by canceling all poultry related shows and events through the calendar year.
+Once established, it can spread rapidly killing 95-100 percent of an infected flock.
+Possible signs of HPAI include decreased energy and appetite, decreased egg production, abnormal egg shape, respiratory distress, diarrhea and swelling or purple discoloration of the head, eyelids, comb, wattles, and legs.
+U.S. outbreaks have been focused within the commercial egg and turkey industry; however, HPAI has also been detected in backyard flocks.
+During outbreaks, some states may take steps to prevent the spread of HPAI by canceling poultry related shows and events.
 All vaccine development and approval is strictly regulated by the USDA.
 To date, there is no widely available and effective vaccine to prevent HPAI.
 Should the USDA authorize vaccine use, careful consideration will be given regarding vaccine efficacy, impacts of vaccine use in the field and potential impacts on poultry trade.